WCCO (AM): Signal and transmitter

 In the early days of radio, WCCO was a powerful force in the development of better and more powerful transmitters.
 On November 11, 1928, with the implementation of the Federal Radio Commission's General Order 40, WCCO changed its frequency to 810 kHz and was granted clear-channel status.
 It began broadcasting with 50,000 watts for the first time in September 1932.
 In the 1930s, two additional 300-foot towers were added to increase the range of the station's signal.

 WCCO constructed a new 654-foot tower in Coon Rapids in 1939.
-This is the same tower used today, although the broadcast frequency was changed to 830 kHz as a result of the 1941 North American Regional Broadcasting Agreement-.
+This is the same tower used today, although the broadcast frequency was changed to 830 kHz as a result of the 1941 North American Regional Broadcasting Agreement.

-Due to the station's power, as well as Minnesota's mostly flat landscape (with near-perfect ground conductivity), WCCO boasts one of the largest coverage areas in the country.
-During the day, it provides at least B-grade coverage to most of Minnesota's densely populated area (as far north as Duluth and as far south as Rochester), plus portions of northern Iowa and western Wisconsin.
+Due to the station's power, as well as Minnesota's mostly flat landscape (with near-perfect ground conductivity), WCCO boasts one of the largest coverage areas in the country, with a footprint equivalent to that of a full-power FM station.
+During the day, it provides at least secondary coverage to most of Minnesota's densely populated area (as far north as Duluth and as far south as Rochester), plus portions of northern Iowa and western Wisconsin.
 Under the right conditions, it reaches into portions of South Dakota.

 At night, the station's signal typically reaches across 28 U.S. states and three Canadian provinces.
 Certain conditions can make the signal reach much farther.
 Legendary station personality Howard Viken said that he once picked up the station while he was in the military during World War II, stationed at Guadalcanal in 1943.